Fair Value Measurements

 Day 1 gains and losses

-Under U.S. GAAP, for assets or liabilities required to initially be measured at fair value, any difference between the transaction price and fair value is recognized immediately as a gain or loss in earnings unless the relevant Codification topic that requires or permits the fair value measurement specifies otherwise.
+Under U.S. GAAP, when companies must initially measure assets or liabilities at fair value, they immediately recognize any difference between the transaction price and fair value as a gain or loss in earnings—unless the relevant Codification topic requiring or permitting the fair value measurement states otherwise.

-Under IFRS, an entity is prohibited from recognizing inception gains or losses for a financial instrument unless fair value is evidenced by a quoted price in an active market for an identical financial asset or liability, or is based on a valuation technique whose variables include only data from observable markets.
+Under IFRS, entities cannot recognize inception gains or losses for a financial instrument unless a quoted price in an active market for an identical financial asset or liability provides fair value evidence, or a valuation technique uses only data from observable markets.

 NAV as a practical expedient for fair value

-As we discussed earlier, the FASB permits but does not require the use of NAV as a practical expedient for fair value if certain conditions are met.
+The FASB permits but does not require the use of NAV as a practical expedient for fair value.
+However, this is only if certain conditions are met.

 IFRS does not contain a practical expedient for estimating fair value of certain investments using NAV.

-GAAP Dynamics training courses are designed to help leading accounting firms and multinational companies move beyond the training status quo.
-Our courses are continually updated and new courses are constantly being added, so check back often!
+GAAP Dynamics training courses help leading accounting firms and multinational companies move beyond the training status quo.
+We are constantly updating our existing courses and adding new courses, so check back often!
 Below are a few of our courses related to fair value measurements.

-Fair Value Restrictions on the Sale of Assets - How should fair value be applied to assets whose sale is restricted?
-After reviewing the definition of fair value and the requirement within ASC 820 to consider market participant assumptions, this CPE-eligible, microlearning course (0.2 CPE) presents a case study focused on determining whether a restriction is "entity-specific" or "security-specific."
+Fair Value: Restrictions on the Sale of Assets – How does fair value apply to assets whose sale is restricted?
+You will review the definition of fair value and the requirement within ASC 820 to consider market participant assumptions.
+Next, this microlearning course (0.2 CPE) presents a case study to determine whether a restriction is “entity-specific” or “security-specific.”
 After the case study, we provide helpful guidance in determining the type of restriction and the impact on estimating fair value.
 This online course concludes with providing examples of common restrictions and their effect on fair value of the related securities.

 We’ve bundled all these eLearning courses into a US GAAP fair value course collection for big savings!

-Fair Value: Overview of IFRS 13 - Fair value measurement is used all over the financial statements and yet, it is one of the most complex and judgmental areas of accounting!
-In this online training course (1.5 CPE), we will explore key accounting concepts of fair value measurement under IFRS 13, including various methodology approaches, and required disclosures.
+Fair Value: Overview of IFRS 13 – Entities report fair value measurement all over the financial statements.
+Yet, it is one of the most complex and judgmental areas of accounting!
+In this online training course (1.5 CPE), we explore key accounting concepts of fair value measurement under IFRS 13.
+This includes various methodology approaches, and required disclosures.

 Accounting Resources